 Matrix The type of material that the technology is intended for.
-1,24,72.22 The type of material that the technology is intended for.
 Matrices could include soil, drinking water, ground water, alkaline degreasing bath etc. Purpose The measurable property that is affected by the technology and how it is affected.
 It is possible to define more than one purpose.
 The matrix and purpose will translate into performance parameters as described below.
 Examples include a given reduction of nitrate concentration in wastewater, separation of volatile organic compounds, reduction of energy use (MW/kg) etc. Technologies The practical application of the technical or scientific principles in the environmental area to achieve the purpose.
 The term 'technology' covers a variety of products, processes, systems and services.
 Examples include a heat exchanger, a recycling process, a membrane technology etc. Technical conditions All other information related to the technical conditions of operation or test of the technology for the given matrices and purposes described above.
 The technical conditions will translate into operational parameters, environmental parameters and additional parameters as described in detail below.

-- The initial performance claim consisting of a set of parameters and values: - o describing the functioning or performance of the technology in the intended application described above, mentioning any relevant assumption made; - o relating to the technology itself, and not e.g. to the environmental management of the company, to the origin of raw material or to the information provided to users (unless this information is the purpose of the technology); - o that highlight the advantages and innovative features of the technology, in terms of the environmental added value as well as other advantages relevant for users of the technology; - o reflecting direct environmental impacts of the technology in the intended application described above and, to the extent possible, relevant indirect impacts on the environment from a life cycle perspective; - o that are quantifiable and verifiable through tests. - Available information and data on the environmental added value, focussing on those stages of the technology life-cycle where environmental pressures are significant or significantly different from a relevant alternative identified for comparison in the case where a relevant alternative is available;
+- The initial performance claim consisting of a set of parameters and values: - o describing the functioning or performance of the technology in the intended application described above, mentioning any relevant assumption made; - o relating to the technology itself, and not e.g. to the environmental management of the company, to the origin of raw material or to the information provided to users (unless this information is the purpose of the technology); - that highlight the advantages and innovative features of the technology, in terms of the environmental added value as well as other advantages relevant for users of the technology; - o reflecting direct environmental impacts of the technology in the intended application described above and, to the extent possible, relevant indirect impacts on the environment from a life cycle perspective; - o that are quantifiable and verifiable through tests. - Available information and data on the environmental added value, focussing on those stages of the technology life-cycle where environmental pressures are significant or significantly different from a relevant alternative identified for comparison in the case where a relevant alternative is available; - Supporting evidence for the adequacy of the technology design, including the mention of any document that has been used in, or results from, tests carried out by the proposer or by a test body on his behalf and under his responsibility; if relevant, a description of the measures taken to ensure the quality and traceability of the technology under normal conditions of production, when the technology is available on the market; - The legal requirements applicable to the technology in the target market(s) for which the verification is performed and evidence that the technology performs in line with these requirements;

-- Supporting evidence for the adequacy of the technology design.
-This shall mention any document that has been used in, or results from, tests carried out by the proposer or by a test body on his behalf and under his responsibility; - The legal requirements applicable to the technology in the target market(s) for which the verification is performed and evidence that the technology performs in line with these requirements; - Any relevant documents (including information on quality assurance and management) from any previous evaluations, verifications or certifications implementing the same or similar procedures to ETV.
+- Any relevant documents (including information on quality assurance and management) from any previous evaluations, verifications or certifications implementing the same or similar procedures to ETV.
 This will be used by the Verification Body to simplify the ETV procedure for the technology where possible; - Any additional information on the technology, useful for the user and not included in the initial performance claim above.